lsst-dm/scipi_docs_prototype/subtractbkgd.rst

 This code is in subtractBackgroundExample.py in the examples directory of $MEAS_ALGORITHMS_DIR (detail on how to run on doxygen page).

+Doesn't work on old stack:

+..
+      from lsst.meas.algorithms import SubtractBackgroundTask
+      ImportError: cannot import name SubtractBackgroundTask

+And on the new one, it requires afwdata.

 What it returns
 +++++++++++++++